Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 2. Fill the sterile 1 L Nalgene bottle with water from the niskin or bucket.
 Ensure you fill above the bottom of the bottle neck (= 1 L), as you want extra sample water volume to rinse the gravity bag.
 3. After collecting, if you don’t have time to filter immediately, label and store bottles in the fridge or cooler with ice (4˚C) for up to 12 hours (>4 hours is not ideal).
 Denote time on record sheet.
 4. When you are prepared to filter, label the gravity bag with the station name, date, site, and niskin #.
-5. Next, fill the gravity bag with ~30-50 mL sample water, shake for 20-30 seconds, and dump.
+5. Next, fill the gravity bag with ~30-50 mL of sample water, shake for 20-30 seconds, and dump.
 Complete this rinse step 2-3x (pending water availability) to ensure bag sterility.
 6. Once rinsed, dump the sample from the 1 L Nalgene bottle into the gravity bag.

 ### Filtration